Unified Framework for Quantum Code Embedding: Preliminaries

-For simplicity, an arrow is omitted if the corresponding map is the zero map.
-If some $C^{s}$ is of length $<2$, we augment it by padding zeros, e.g., $0\to C^{s}$ or $C^{s} \to 0$.
-We emphasize that it needs to be proven that the sequence $C$ is a chain complex, i.e., $\partial \partial =0$.
+to denote $C$ obtained by setting $C_{i} = \oplus_s C^{s}_{i}$ and map $\partial:C_{i} \to C_{i-1}$ as the lower triangular matrix in Theorem \eqref{thm:height-2}.
+For simplicity, an arrow/term is omitted if the corresponding map/term is zero.
+We may pad levels with zeros, e.g., $0\to C^{s}$ or $C^{s} \to 0$, so that the all levels in the diagram are of the same length.
+We write a similar definition for the construction of the height-1 cone $C=C^1 \Rightarrow C^0$.
+We emphasize that it needs to be proven that the sequence $C$ is a complex, i.e., $\partial \partial =0$.
 If $C^{s}$ are equipped with a basis $\sB(C^{s})$, then $C$ is equipped with the disjoint union $\sqcup_{s}\sB(C^{s})$ and we will define the gluing maps $g_1,g_2, p$ as the $\dF_2$ linear extension of specified actions on the basis.
 If an action is not specified on some basis element $c^{s}_{i}$, then it maps the element to $0$ \textit{by default}.

+\begin{remark} Despite not necessary to understand this manuscript, it may be worth mentioning that the data for the height-2 cone is the first part of the data $\bra a, b, c\ket$ used for Toda brackets \cite{toda1962composition} where $a=g_2,b=g_1,c=0$.
+However, this connection fails in the generalization to height $n\ge 3$-cones. \end{remark}

-\begin{definition}[Tensor Product] Let $C,D$ denote chain complexes with differentials $\partial^{C},\partial^{D}$.
-Then the \textbf{tensor product} is the chain complex $C\otimes D$ with degrees and differential
+\begin{definition}[Tensor Product] Let $C,D$ denote complexes with differentials $\partial^{C},\partial^{D}$.
+Then the \textbf{tensor product} is the complex $C\otimes D$ with degrees and differential